dadosfera/dadosfera-ai-oss/docs/source/fundamentals/services.md

 - setting the command as `bash`
 - setting the service args as `-c 'umask 002 && tensorboard --logdir /data --bind_all'`

-(orchest-environments-as-services)=
+(dadosfera-ai-environments-as-services)=

-## Orchest environments as services
+## Dadosfera AI environments as services

 It might be the case that a predefined image from DockerHub does not cover your needs.
 For example, you might need to install an additional package or set some configuration files.
-That is why we allow a service to be defined by an Orchest environment.
+That is why we allow a service to be defined by a Dadosfera AI environment.
 This way you can iterate on and customize any service without the burden of interacting with Docker or pushing to an image repository.
-Everything can be done through the easy interface of Orchest.
+Everything can be done through the easy interface of Dadosfera AI.

 See the {ref}`environments <environments>` section for details on how to build an environment.